section-engineering-education/engineering-education/content/articles/how-to-build-a-fullstack-svelte-application-with-mongodb/index.md

     alt: Building a fullstack Svelt Application with MongoDB Hero Image
 ---

 Svelte is a new fronted JavaScript approach to building user interfaces.
-This introduces a new alternative that use can use besides React, Angular, Vue.
+This introduces a new alternative that we can use besides React, Angular, Vue.
 However, Svelte is a compiler, whereas the other alternatives are frameworks/libraries.
  <!--more-->
 When you build your apps with Svelte, you run the Svelte compiler that automatically goes over your code and files.
 This creates bundled JavaScript instructions that execute in the DOM at runtime.
 Instead of using techniques like virtual DOM diffing, Svelte writes code that surgically updates the DOM when the state of your app changes.